McNull/angular-block-ui/package/angular-block-ui/README.md

 angular-block-ui
 ============
-A simple AngularJS module that allows you to block user interaction on AJAX requests.
+An elegant but advanced AngularJS module that allows you to block user interaction on AJAX requests.
 Blocking is done automatically for each http request and/or manually via an injectable service.

 #### Dependencies
 Besides AngularJS (~1.2.4), none.

+#### Demos
+Live demos can be found on plunker or by executing the website included in the [GitHub project](https://github.com/McNull/angular-block-ui) .

 #### Installation
 Either copy the contents of the `package` directory of the [Github](https://github.com/McNull/angular-block-ui) project or install with _bower_ from the command line (**recommended**):